PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

 ### Session recording

-LogRocket and PostHog both offer robust, full-featured session recording tools that outperform even dedicated tools, such as [Hotjar](/blog/best-open-source-session-replay-tools).
-LogRocket’s session recording offers a handful of extra features, such as mobile recording, though PostHog is actively working on developing these.
+LogRocket and PostHog both offer robust, full-featured session replays tools that outperform even dedicated tools, such as [Hotjar](/blog/best-open-source-session-replay-tools).
+LogRocket’s session replay offers a handful of extra features, such as mobile recording, though PostHog is actively working on developing these.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">